Recommendations for Communities and Suicide Prevention Groups

 One way to ensure that at-risk patients and their families receive lethal means counseling is to build reminders into an agency’s information system.
 For example, a health care institution with electronic patient charting software can add a flag to indicate whether the patient is considered at risk for suicide.
 Checking off the patient as “at risk” would trigger the software to remind the provider to talk with the patient and his/her family about firearms and lethal medications at home, in addition to following the agency’s existing protocols for responding to suicidal risk.
 Standard paper forms (for example, intake forms for new psychiatric patients, suicide assessment forms used by school psychologists, etc.) could also include check-off boxes cueing the provider to ask about firearms at home.

-Work with local police and other public safety groups to expand options for families who want to permanently or temporarily remove their guns.
+Work with public safety groups to expand options for families who want to permanently or temporarily remove their guns.
+Organizations such Hold My Guns work to connect firearm owners with private off-site storage options during times of crisis.
 Many police departments currently have no policy or protocols in place to dispose of or store firearms and aren’t able to help families.
 Work with them to explore some feasible options.
 If you come up with some good options (such as getting a local shooting range to offer storage lockers), please contact us and let us know so that we can spread the word.